Income & Work

 This is the big misconception, and it is worth stating plainly: a pay rise will not leave you worse off through the tax system.

 The fear comes from misunderstanding tax brackets.
 People imagine that crossing into a higher bracket means all their income is suddenly taxed at the higher rate.
 It is not.
 In a progressive tax system, each rate applies only to the income that falls within its band.
-A raise that pushes part of your income into a higher bracket means only that part is taxed at the higher rate — everything below it is unchanged.
+A raise that pushes part of your income into a higher bracket means only that part is taxed at the higher rate — everything below it is unchanged, as the $132,000 example above shows.

 So more gross income always means more take-home income.
 The raise simply does not arrive in full.
-(The one narrow exception is unrelated to brackets: certain income-tested benefits can reduce as income rises — but that is a feature of specific programs, not the tax system itself.)
+(The one narrow exception is unrelated to brackets: certain income-tested benefits — such as family payments or childcare subsidies — can reduce as income rises.
+That is a feature of those specific programs, and how much it matters depends entirely on your household situation, not on tax brackets.)

 Make the raise count Because a raise is ongoing money, it is a good moment to make a deliberate choice.
 If your spending simply expands to absorb it — a phenomenon sometimes called lifestyle creep — the raise quietly disappears.
 Directing even part of the extra take-home pay toward savings, debt, or investing turns a pay rise into lasting progress rather than a slightly bigger monthly spend.